pvt-16/Projects/REACT/React.md

 Subclass-> React.Component or React.PureComponent.

 ### JSX
 JSX is a syntax extension to JavaScript.
 Looks like a template language, but it comes with the full power of JavaScript.
 JSX produces React “elements” which are then rendered to the DOM.
-Eg of JSX:
+Rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.
+React doesn’t require using JSX, but it is helpful as a visual aid when working with UI inside the JavaScript code.
+Eg of JSX in React:

 ```
+const name = 'Josh Perez';
-const element = <h1>Hello, world!</h1>;
+const element = <h1>Hello, {name}</h1>;

+ReactDOM.render(
+  element,
+  document.getElementById('root')
+);
 ```
+JSX:
+1. helps prevent XSS (cross-site-scripting) attacks as it doesn't inject anything that

+### React npm template

 To download react app template

 ```